Concord has been rated one of the safest and best places to live - not only in New Hampshire, but in the country.

 With that in mind, we are sharing information here that is hopefully helpful to all of you including what the state is doing, what we’re doing, and resources offered for stable businesses who want to minimize impact on staff and customers, businesses looking at temporarily closing or reducing staff, individuals who may temporarily lose their job and/or income, as well as additional ways you can help our community during this challenging time.

-$400,000,000 from the CARES Act Coronavirus Relief Fund has been designated for small for-profit New Hampshire businesses seeking financial relief due to COVID-19 related losses.
-To apply for this financial aid, businesses must first submit a prequalification application by May 29.
-Apply by May 29 .
+$400,000,000 from the CARES Act Coronavirus Relief Fund was designated for small for-profit New Hampshire businesses seeking financial relief due to COVID-19 related losses.
+Completed applications needed to be filed by June 12, 2020 .

-The New Hampshire Department of Health and Human Services, with input from the Department of Education, is setting up an Emergency Child Care Collaborative, a public-private partnership among child care professionals, parents, regional leaders, advocates and the philanthropic and business communities, to establish a system of emergency child care for New Hampshire’s most essential workers during the COVID-19 pandemic.
+The NH Dept. of Health and Human Services, with input from the Dept. of Education, set up an Emergency Child Care Collaborative, a public-private partnership among child care professionals, parents, regional leaders, advocates and the philanthropic and business communities, to establish a system of emergency child care for New Hampshire’s most essential workers during the COVID-19 pandemic.
 Organizations that have obtained emergency child care or need emergency child care for their employees may contact the DHHS Bureau of Child Development and Head Start Collaboration with questions on funding and other types of support.
 Email Dianne Chase or contact her at (603) 271-7190.